davidvoler/polyglots/README.md

 ## Step 2

+started - 2025-12-11

 Raw Content playground
-- [] Make a list of elements that are needed to start generating and editing courses
+- [v] Make a list of elements that are needed to start generating and editing courses
+- [v] implement analyze sentences as a batch process
+- [v] test analyze sentences from api
+- []?
+Issue - to run analyze in docker is complicated - it may require a lot of work - shall I dod that or run with a local python?
+- [] create a ui for this process and text
 - [] data - prepare the data needed
 - [] use batch process to prepare the data - like analyze sentences
 - [] api we need on on content side
 - [] design the ui for course/lesson generation - not UI now only the forms and processes
 - [] start planning auto generated course - (with AI?)
 Maybe the AI style will come later

 ### backup data
 - [] reorder sound files